Two Indian military jets crash, one pilot killed

-Two Indian Air Force (IAF) fighter jets crashed on Saturday, killing one pilot and injuring two others, in an apparent mid-air collision while on exercises south of the capital New Delhi.
+Two Indian Air Force fighter jets crashed Saturday, killing one pilot, in an apparent mid-air collision while on exercises south of the capital New Delhi.
+The crash involved a Russian-made Sukhoi Su-30, carrying two pilots, and a French-built Mirage 2000, operated by a third.

-The crash is the latest in a string of military aircraft accidents at a time when the government is trying to modernise its armed forces and meet India’s complex security challenges.

-It involved a Russian-made Sukhoi Su-30 — carrying two pilots — and a French-built Mirage 2000 — operated by a third — and was reported by witnesses to police at around 10am (4:30am GMT).

-Both aircraft took off from the Gwalior air base, around 50 kilometres east of where they came down.
+Both aircraft had taken off in the morning from the Gwalior air base, around 50 kilometres (30 miles) east of where they came down.

-“The aircraft were on routine operational flying training mission,” the country’s air force said in a statement, adding that one of the three pilots was fatally injured.
+“The aircraft were on routine operational flying training mission,” the country’s air force said in a statement, adding that one of the three pilots had sustained fatal injuries.

 Five army soldiers were killed last October when their helicopter crashed in Arunachal Pradesh state, near the country’s militarised and disputed border with China.